Jay-WKJun/Jay-WKJun/README.md

 - Pursue the **clean code** that is read easily like a story book

 - Always think How to **Solve the problems correctly & effectively**

+- **Love Challenges** which make people happy and make me feel sense of acheivement

 ## I always aim to be